ekxide/iceoryx2-book/source/fundamentals/index.rst

 Fundamentals
 ============

-The fundamentals articles provide the essential theory, vocabulary and mental models necessary to effectively build systems using ``iceoryx2``.
+These articles cover the essential theory, vocabulary and mental models needed to effectively build systems using ``iceoryx2``.

 .. toctree::
    :maxdepth: 1